Swimrun Paddles -

 • If your paddles have a wrist strap, you can take your paddles off your fingers and flip them around against the backs of your hands while running.

-• You can take your paddles off entirely, and stuff them down the front of your wetsuit, after unzipping the front of your wetsuit a little.
+• You can take your paddles off entirely, and stuff them down the front of your wetsuit, after unzipping the front of your suit a little.

-• Some swimrunners take their paddles off and loop them through their Swimrun belt, usually at the back.
-The disadvantage here is that the paddles flap around against your buttocks as you are running!
+• Some swimrunners take their paddles off and loop them through their swimrun belt, usually at the back.
+The disadvantage here is that the paddles can flap around while you are running!

-But what do paddles look like?
+But, what do the most efficient paddles look like?
 Here are some photos of my current paddles, from Speedo.
 I like them because they are the correct size for my hands, they have a smooth curved outline, and they have a curved 3D profile!

 Two green swimrun paddles lying on a black surface.SwimRun Paddles on my kitchen top